-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-The managed care organization (MCO) is responsible for notifying the member when a service is either denied or reduced.
-This is considered an adverse action and the member has a right to appeal.
-Appeal rights of STAR+PLUS members are in the Uniform Managed Care Manual, which can be found at: https://hhs.texas.gov/services/health/provider-information/contracts-manuals/texas-medicaid-chip-uniform-managed-care-manual.
+The managed care organization (MCO) is responsible for notifying the member or authorized representative (AR) when a service is either denied or reduced.
+This is considered an adverse action and the member or AR has a right to appeal.
+Appeal rights of STAR+PLUS members are in the Uniform Managed Care Manual (UMCM), which can be found at: https://hhs.texas.gov/services/health/provider-information/contracts-manuals/texas-medicaid-chip-uniform-managed-care-manual.

 2232 Notifications with MEPD Involvement